microcks/microcks.io/content/documentation/getting-started.md

 ### Installing on Kubernetes with Helm

-We provide [basic Kubernetes manifest](https://raw.githubusercontent.com/microcks/microcks/master/install/kubernetes/kubernetes-ephemeral-full.yml) for simple needs but also a `Chart` for using with [Helm](https://helm.sh/) Packet Manager.
+We provide a Helm 3 `Chart` for using with [Helm](https://helm.sh/) Packet Manager.
 This is definitely the preferred way of installing apps on Kubernetes.

 Have a look on this [page](/documentation/installing/kubernetes) for more informations.

-### Installing with OpenShift templates

-We provide OpenShift templates in many flavors for rapid deployment onto OpenShift.
-We will basically have different installation options:

-* Ephemeral or Persistent setup,
-* Embedding Keycloak or using an external mutualized instance,
-* With or without HTTPS Routes setup.

-Have a look on this [page](/documentation/installing/openshift") for more informations.

 ### Installing using Docker Compose